manwar/python-guide/introduction-to-python.md

     print(s+b)   # would throw error as print() expects string and not byte

-To solve the issue, we have to decode the bytes using 'utf-8' encoding like below
+To solve the issue, we have to decode the bytes using 'utf-8' encoding like below:

     s1 = b.decode('utf-8')
     print(s+s1)   # prints Hi there!ABC

-Or we could encode the srting using 'utf-8' encoding and concatenate
+Or we could encode the string using 'utf-8' encoding and concatenate like this:

     b1 = s.encode('utf-8')
     print(b1+b)    # prints b'Hi there!ABC'